 Here is a list of some of our partners who offer interesting and unique ways to memorialize your loved ones:

 Beyond Burials: send your loved ones into space

 Eterneva: Turn your loved one into a diamond

 And Vinyly: memorialize your loved one by having their ashes pressed into playable vinyl records.

-Parting Stone: Solidified remains let you feel a meaningful connection with your departed.
+Parting Stone: Solidified remains - or cremation ash stones - let you feel a meaningful connection with your departed.
 No more uncomfortable ash.

 ...or just check out our great blog post here on some creative ways to memorialize your loved ones.

 Start the discussion